trbabb/geomc/doc/style_guide.md

                 anotherFunctionCall(5, z, 22),
                 K_NUM_DOLPHINS);

-Complicated function definitions should obey the same rule: Long argument lists are broken into one per line, though closely-related sets of arguments may share a line.
+Complicated function signatures should obey the same rule: Long argument lists are broken into one per line, though closely-related sets of arguments may share a line.
 Wrapped arguments should be indented one block beyond the function body:

     int someFunction(
             int arg1,